wildjames/Horapatra/README.md

 # Horapatra
-This is a scheduling algorthim, written to help in arranging overlapping chemistry experiments in the most efficient way.
+This is a scheduling algorthim, written to help in arranging overlapping chemistry experiments in the most efficient way we can.

+The name is a portmanteau of two historical figures - Cleopatra (not the queen) was famously an ancient alchemist.
+From wikipedia:
+> Cleopatra the Alchemist who likely lived during the 3rd century, was a Greek Egyptian alchemist, author, and philosopher.
+She experimented with practical alchemy but is also credited as one of the four female alchemists that could produce the Philosopher's stone.
+She is considered to be the inventor of the Alembic, an early tool for analytic chemistry.
+The other component is from the Horae, the greek gods of the passage of time, from which we get the word "hours".

 ## Job Structure
 The code should be able to take an arbitrary number of jobs, and insert them into a workday around each other in the most optimal way.
 A job has the following structure: